catalyst-cloud/catalystcloud-docs/source/containers/clusters.rst

 .. code-block:: bash

-  eval $(openstack coe cluster config k8s-cluster)
+  $ eval $(openstack coe cluster config k8s-cluster)

 Viewing the cluster
 -------------------
 It is possible to view details of the cluster with the following command.
-This will return the address of the master and the services runnig there.
+This will return the address of the master and the services running there.

 .. code-block:: bash